JochenHiller/concierge-tests/README.md

 * programmatic patch of bundles
   * patch Manifest
 * Use Xtext online repo (check Hudson builds)
-* Equinox console is not running of CommandProvider is missing
-* Equinox registry test case
 * Download all bundles when remote URL is a p2-repo
 * Add wildcard capability to installBundle to avoid to specify the version
   * Shall use the latest found version of a bundle